enasequence/read_docs/faq/pathogen-subs-guide.rst

 '''''''''''''''''''''''''''''

-While the BioSamples database is key to capturing the linking of data types on participant level, the `Cohort Browser <https://www.pathogensportal.org/cohorts>`_ presents a range of study-level information about each cohort.
+While the BioSamples database is key to capturing the linking of data types on participant level, the `Pathogens Portal Cohort Browser <https://www.pathogensportal.org/cohorts>`_ presents a range of study-level information about a cohort.
-Similar to a shop window, it enhances the findability of the datasets and as an integral part of the Pathogens Portal, and serves as the primary entry point into cohort data.
+Similar to a shop window, a cohort browser enhances the findability of the datasets and is an integral part of the Pathogens Portal, serving as the primary entry point into cohort data.
+The linked data types included in the cohort will also be indicated under the 'Type of data' column within the Cohort Browser.

-For your cohort to display within a cohort browser, please contact us to check which metadata will be needed for your dataset.
-As a basic guide, the following information will be needed to describe the cohort:
+As a general guide, the following information will be needed to describe the cohort. also includes some additional fields:

 - Cohort acronym/link to webpage
 - Cohort title